benjaminion/upgrading-ethereum-book/src/book.md

 The arguments for selecting $p = \frac{1}{2}$ over $p = 1$ are quite subtle and relate to [discouragement attacks](/part2/economics/rewards#discouragement-attack).
 With $p \ne 0$, a set of validators may act against other validators by censoring them, or performing other types of denial of service, in order to persuade them to exit the system, thus increasing the rewards for themeselves.
 Subject to various assumptions and models, we find that we require $p \le \frac{1}{2}$ for certain kinds of attack to be profitable.
 Essentially, we don't want rewards to increase too much for validators if they succeed in making other validators exit the beacon chain.

-Note that, post-Merge, validators' income will include a significant component from transaction tips and MEV, which will have the effect of pushing $p$ closer to $1$, and much of this reasoning will become moot.
+As noted above, after the Merge, validators' income will include a significant component from transaction tips and MEV, which will have the effect of pushing $p$ closer to $1$, and much of this reasoning will become moot.
 Discouragement attacks in that regime are an unsolved problem.

 #### See also